billguastalla/visualisations/README.md

 Emphasis is placed on the interaction between 3D graphics and real-time audio, and visualisations are able to respond to real-time audio from a microphone.
 Individual visualisations can be encoded and written to file to mpg video files within the application.

+## Running

+Installers for releases are made available for Windows 10 x64, and the binaries are available [here](https://billguastalla.com/visualisations/binaries/).

+Installers are produced using [NSIS](https://nsis.sourceforge.io/Main_Page).

 ## Platforms and Development Environments

 The project is developed on a Windows 10 x64 environment, on Visual Studio 2019, version 16.1.3.